 Award Amount: $5,000

-The Breakfast Club After-School Arts Integration serves 70 students grades 7th and 8th through after-school direct instruction and 630 students through presentations and performances.
+Teacher Project Description: This project serves 70 students grades 7th and 8th through after-school direct instruction and 630 students through presentations and performances.
 The program includes diverse activities led by certified professionals that teach skills for life, school, and work to at-risk and under-served students through integration of drama, visual art, and technical art.

 Award Amount: $4,500

-Science in the Ozarks is designed to serve 882 5th grade students from Holt, McNair, and Owl Creek Middle Schools.
+Teacher Project Description: This project is designed to serve 882 5th grade students from Holt, McNair, and Owl Creek Middle Schools.
 Based at The Ozark Natural Science Center, students participate in 12 hours of hands-on, inquiry-based, environmental science classes.
 Using observation, scientific method, and experimentation, students are able to apply and model natural science data and to better understand the ecological systems and natural history of the Ozark ecoregion.

 Award Amount: $2,232.56